 - Maintenance and repairs – This clause specifies who is responsible for maintaining the premises during the lease period.
 It includes components such as routine repairs of floors, ceilings, walls, etc.

 - Alterations and improvements – It identifies whether the tenant has the landlord’s consent to improve, modify, redecorate, and make additions to the space.

 - Utilities and services – It clarifies that the tenant is solely responsible for the utility expenses.
 The expenses include but are not limited to water, gas, heat, light, power, telephone, and other utilities and services consumed on the premises.

-- Permitted use – This clause determines the type of business to be carried out in the leased premises.
+- Permitted use – This clause determines the type of business to be carried out on the leased premises.

-- Insurance – It specifies the type of insurance cover holds by both the parties.
+- Insurance – It specifies the type of insurance coverage held by both parties.
 It defines what coverage is required and who will pay for it.

 - Renewal – This clause explains the procedure to renew the lease when the term ends.
 It also specifies the notice period and the time frame to notify the landlord before vacating the premises.